Do you have any questions about any of the tours listed on my webpage? Drop me a line!

 Tim's Tips: 1) Great place to make a quick stop and get a soothing "green" break.
 Who wouldn't feel better after being surrounded by plants from all over the world?
 2) On a cold day, take a "free tropical vacation" visiting the Jungle Exhibit.
 3) On a nice day, enjoy a bagged lunch on their conservatory terrace.
 4) Great bathrooms!

-Favorite Attractions/Helpful Web sites:
+Favorite Attractions/Helpful Web sites/links:

 National Gallery of Art - Go to the information desk and ask for their "Less than an Hour" highlight guides available at both the National Gallery of Art West (traditional art) and the National Gallery of Art East (modern and contemporary art).